Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Introduction

-In this comment paper we show that the use of TVOR on the USHMM records, in the manner employed in \citep{BanEle21}, is inappropriate.
-We identify multiple features that make TVOR and its assumptions inapplicable to the USHMM data, and the data analysis itself faulty: \begin{enumerate}[(i)] \item the critical assumption of the histograms being drawn from distributions with similar smoothness is incorrect; and \item the model, when applied to the particular dataset, is biased towards providing a higher outlier score to larger lists such as the Jasenovac list; and \item the method used in \citep{BanEle21} to pull the data from the USHMM database significantly contaminated the dataset by duplicating hundreds of thousands of entries. \end{enumerate}
+In this comment paper we show that the use of TVOR on the USHMM records, in the manner employed in \cite{BanEle21}, is inappropriate.
+We identify multiple features that make TVOR and its assumptions inapplicable to the USHMM dataset: \begin{enumerate}[(i)] \item {the histograms are not} drawn from the same probability distribution; \item the model, when applied to the particular dataset, is biased towards providing a higher outlier score to larger lists such as the Jasenovac list; and \item the dataset is sparse around the point of interest, and whatever data does exist does not satisfy the assumption of the histograms sharing similar {smoothness}, let alone the same probability distribution. \end{enumerate} We also show the method used in \cite{BanEle21} to pull the dataset from the USHMM database results in a significant contamination of the dataset, by duplicating hundreds of thousands of entries.

-The outline of the paper is as follows.
-In Sec.~\ref{prel} we recount the formal definition and assumptions of the TVOR model from \citep{BanEle21}.
-Sec.~\ref{ushmm} provides an overview of the USHMM dataset used in \citep{BanEle21} and the conclusions of the TVOR analysis.
-We then proceed to describe why TVOR is not applicable to the USHMM dataset.
-Sec.~\ref{nassum} describes the inapplicability of the assumption of TVOR on a common probability distribution or smoothness levels.
-Sec.~\ref{nbias} discusses the bias of the TVOR results with respect to the size of each list.
-Finally, Sec.~\ref{nerrors} discusses data processing issues and the flaws of the separate validation of issues in the Jasenovac list claimed in \citep{BanEle21}.